daltonyxdonovan/Cards2/README.md

 the escape button exits the program

-## NOTES

-note: in the spirit of open source, and so there are no thoughts of viruses or anything, i've left the source code included. feel free to pick apart my spaghetti code

-# FAQ
-## MISSING REDIST
+## MISSING REDIST?
 if you encounter an error along the lines of "missing redistributable MSVC-xxxxxxxx", you are missing a redistributable package from the microsoft website. super easy fix. just plug the MSVC number in to google and go to the top microsoft website result and install the package.

-## BLANK COLORED SCREEN ON START
+## BLANK COLORED SCREEN ON START?
-if you encounter this, that means the files are either not in a place the application is allowed to touch, or they are in the wrong order. make a folder on your desktop, put the Cards2.exe and the entire 'assets' folder *inside* that folder. put your .tab *inside* that folder, run the application. that's all (:
+if you encounter this, that means the files are either not in a place the application is allowed to touch, or they are in the wrong order, directory wise. make a folder on your desktop, put the Cards2.exe and the entire 'assets' folder *inside* that folder. put your .tab *inside* that folder, run the application. that's all (: